planarinvestments/time-travel/README.md

 Avoid updating the time ranges directly though, unless you really know what you're doing.

-We allow updates to the time ranges since you might need to migrate an existing model to add `time_travel` functionality.
+We allow updates to the time ranges since you might need to migrate an existing model to support `time_travel` functionality.

 ### SQL and Native modes

-By default time_travel applies updates using native ruby logic.
+By default time travel applies updates using native ruby logic.

 For performance, the sql mode is also available with support for Postgres.